raul23/pyebooktools/README.rst

       were found in them by the fast and straightforward conversion to ``.txt``.
 This is very useful for scanned ebooks that only contain images or were badly OCR-ed in the first place.
+    * Files are checked for corruption (zero-filled files, broken pdfs, corrupt archive, etc.) and corrupt files can optionally be moved to another folder.
+    * Non-ebook documents, pamphlets and pamphlet-like documents like saved webpages, short pdfs, etc. can also be detected and optionally moved to another folder.
+      [ORG]_

   The `organize`_ subcommand from the ``ebooktools.py`` script uses this module.